joshhmann/acore_bot/README.md

  - /wowkb_reload: Reload KB from JSON or YAML.
  - /wowdocs_reload: Reload curated docs from the docs directory.
  - /wowautoreply_on|off|show: Toggle/show auto-replies per server.
+ - /wowimage: Generate an image (if provider supports).
+ - /wowupscale: Upscale an image (if provider supports).

 Notes